 16.1.1.
 The AECD installed in the vehicle shall be of a type approved under Part I of this Regulation.

 16.1.2.
-The AECD shall be connected to the vehicle's on-board electrical network, so that the AECD functions in all the required modes, and the backup battery (if fitted) is charged.
+The AECD shall be connected to the vehicle's on-board electrical network, so that the AECD functions in all the required modes, and the power supply is operational .

 16.1.3.
 The installation of the AECD shall be such to obtain reception of the GNSS signal and access to a PLMN.